elderguardian/blog/README.md

-# Welcome to the Ocean Monument
+# Welcome to the Kagerou Blog

 ## Latest Articles